Paneer Tikka Masala

 Add in the garam masala, salt, turmeric, and Kashmiri chili.

-Sauté for another 2 minutes, then stir in the tomato sauce.
+Sauté for another 2 minutes, then stir in the tomato puree.

 Partially cover and simmer the sauce for 10 minutes.

 Get the Complete (Printable) Paneer Tikka Masala Recipe + VIDEO Below.
 Enjoy!

 Once the sauce has simmered and reduced a bit, scoop the tomato sauce into the blender.
 Puree until very smooth.
 You might need to work in batches depending on the size of your blender jar.

 Note: If you do not have a high-heat blender, you will need to remove the sauce from the heat and let cool a bit before pureeing, so the heat doesn’t damage the jar.

 Then pour the puree back into the saucepot and stir in the heavy cream and ½ cup water.
 Turn off the heat and let the sauce rest.